ajjahjacob-hub/ajjahsite/README/README.txt

 Files structure needs a complete overhaul.
 File/folder names should be consistent, descriptive, and follow correct naming conventions.
 Additionally, each page may need to be placed into an individual folder named after the appropriate / of the page.
 Example: about.html should be placed in a folder named "about".
 This may be required for url to look like ajjaharchitecture.co.nz/about
+An alternative approach to storing images within folders is to either: create subfolders within the imgaes folder to organize images or to create an image folder within each page folder.
+The latter is likely more organized.
+Image names need to be updated to remove spaces and to be more accurate/descriptive

 NON-ESSENTIALS:
 Ideally add a more drastic colour change when blue buttons are hovered, includes both gallery and other buttons Ideally a higher resolution image should be used for home page 1st image Elements of the header appear to have a fixed max-width.
 Footer elements appear to stretch further than intended.
 If possible, add an X button to images opened from the project pages, a further improvement could be made to add
-< and > buttons to switch to the previous/next image of that project page.
+< and > buttons to switch to the previous/next image of that project page
 Remove the underline when hovering the logo in the footer Improve the overall formatting/styling, some areas look clunky